 - light fires or BBQs

-- move, alter or remove any stones, artifacts or features
+- move, alter or remove any stones, artefacts or features

 - toilet in the wild irresponsibly

 - drive or park irresponsibly

 Now, it’s time to go and find more things to do and places to see in the Highlands on your own magical Scottish holidays.
 Including some of our favourite eco-friendly attractions in Inverness.
 And because we believe in creating the best holiday locations, holidays with a difference, you’re guaranteed to be in for a treat!